napolitano/cordova-plugin-intent/README.md

 Developed to make it easier beeing a "send"-target on Android platform.

+**DONT USE IT NOW - DEVELOPMENT IN PROGRESS - VISIT In A FEW DAYS**

 ## Installation

 Add the plugin to your project using Cordova CLI: